mspviraj/UWPProjectTemplates/README.md

 1. LandingPage - good place for app features and instructions
 2. BasicPage - ordinary page
-3. DrillInPage - good sample for Hierarchical navigation
+3. DrillInPage - good example of Hierarchical navigation
-4. BasicSubPage - works with DrillInPage
+4. BasicSubPage - subPage of DrillInPage's hierarchy
 5. CommandBarPage - good example of commands and button flyouts

 Feel free to delete any of the example pages and substitute your own.